ultish/maps/README.md

 Still a small bug in rendering Russia with the small island on the left side but not on the right
 <img width="1389" alt="image" src="https://github.com/ultish/maps/assets/3677031/e449214b-8a82-4959-99f1-7688997167ed">

-Leaflet won't duplicate the polygons over the antimeridian boundary, ie you should see the right-part of the diamond on the left side of the map
+Leaflet won't duplicate the polygons, ie you should see the right-part of the diamond on the left side of the map
 <img width="1393" alt="image" src="https://github.com/ultish/maps/assets/3677031/ede191d9-54d3-4301-be9b-da4f74cd4c43">
 One copy per "world".
 Enabling `worldCopyJump:true` will copy the polygons once you scroll to the next world view
 <img width="1393" alt="image" src="https://github.com/ultish/maps/assets/3677031/818c8e85-a86d-4728-8b3f-38716b38e36a">